BrewBlox/brewblox-documentation/docs/dev/reference/event_logging.md

 MQTT can use TCP or websockets as transport layer.

-The eventbus is only accessible for TCP connections from inside the Brewblox network.
+TCP can only be used from inside a Brewblox network.

 The eventbus host name is always `eventbus`.
 It listens for MQTT messages on port 1883.